 Health is not only absence of disease but also the ability to realise one's potential.
-It is a vardstick of one's well being.
+It is a yardstick of one's well being.
 Health is the holistic process related to the overall growth and development of the nation.
 Though the twentieth century has seen a global transformation in human health unmatched in history, it may be difficult to define the health status of a nation in terms of a single set of measures.
-Generally scholars assess people's health by taking into account indicators like infant mortality and maternal mortality rates, life expectancy and nutrition levels, along with the incidence of communicable and noncommunicable diseases.
+Generally, scholars assess people's health by taking into account indicators, like infant mortality and maternal mortality rates, life expectancy and nutrition levels, along with the incidence of communicable and noncommunicable diseases.

 Development of health infrastructure ensures a country of healthy manpower for the production of goods and services.
 In recent times, scholars argue that people are entitled to health care facilities.
 It is the responsibility of the government to ensure the right to healthy living.
 Health infrastructure includes hospitals, doctors, nurses and other para-medical professionals, beds, equipment required in hospitals and a pharmaceutical well-developed industry.
 It is also true that mere presence of health infrastructure is not sufficient to have healthy people.
 The same should be accessible to all people.
 Since, the initial stages of planned development, policy-makers envisaged that no individual should fail to secure medical care, curative and preventive, because of the inability to pay for it.
 But are we able to achieve this vision?
-Before we discuss various health infrastructure. let us discuss the status of health in India.
+Before we discuss various health infrastructure, let us discuss the status of health in India.

-Fig. 8.9 Health infrastructure is still lacking in large parts of the country structure: The government has the constitutional obligation to guide and regulate all healthrelated issues, such as medical education, adulteration of food, drugs and poisons, medical profession, vital statistics, mental deficiency and lunacy.
-The Union Government evolves broad policies and plans through the Central Council of Health and Family Welfare.
+Fig. 8.9 Health infrastructure is still lacking in large parts of the country

+State of Health Infrastructure: The government constitutional obligation to guide and regulate all health-related issues, such medical as education. adulteration of food, drugs and poisons, medical profession, statistics, vital mental deficiency and lunacy.
+The Union Government evolves broad policies and plans Health and Family Welfare.
 It collects information and renders financial and technical assistance to State governments, Union Territories and other bodies for the implementation of important health programmes in the country.